Woosmap/geofencing-cordova-plugin/README.md

 # Woosmap Geofencing SDK Cordova Plugin

-**Prepration of Mac/Windows for Cordova**
+**Preparation of Mac/Windows for Cordova**

-This article helps you to setup cordova enviroment on MAC platfrom
+This article helps you to setup cordova environment on iOS platform

 https://www.tomspencer.dev/blog/2017/05/29/a-guide-to-installing-cordova-on-your-mac/

-This article helps you to setup cordova enviroment on windows platfrom
+This article helps you to setup cordova environment on windows platform

 https://www.tomspencer.dev/blog/2017/05/30/a-guide-to-installing-cordova-on-windows-10/

-**Running cordova sample app on iOS platfrom**
+**Running cordova sample app on iOS platform**

 **First time installation**
 ```